bbarker/FALCON/README.md

     make -C ..
 MYPORTDIR
     make PATSCC=gcc MYCCRULE=PORTABLE -f ../Makefile

-And as stated above, copy or link to this file in your path as the file 'minDisj'.
+And as stated above, copy or link to this file in your path as the file `minDisj`.

 #### Compiling the minimum-disjunction program: ATS source method ####